tontonialberto/ecma262-ide/README.md

 Heading:
 - name: a name to identify the navigation task
-- input-document: the name of an existing MPS model
+- input-document: the name of an existing MPS model containing the input specification document to be navigated
 - output-document: the name for the copy of the specification document that will be the output of the navigation task

 The various blocks that can appear in a navigation are defined in the following sections.